govau/accessibility/README.md

 - [Without Audio/Video](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=42b43626e84547b4ac404a3718bd4039)
 - [Audio/Video](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=696312cd4a3e44c99f4d64f01a25705f)

+### Using the tests
+Each test is written in a way which is clear to understand the [accessibiltiy guidance for font sizing](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=83f6ef5cba9247a9beaf2c75cc834b38):
+- `text smaller than 18.6px and bold has a minimum contrast ratio of 4.5:1 with the background colour`
+- `text at least 18.6px and bold has a minimum contrast ratio of 3:1 with the background colour`
+- `text smaller than 24px and not bold has a minimum contrast ratio of 4.5:1 with the background colour`
+- `text at least 24px and not bold has a minimum contrast ratio of 3:1 with the background colour`

 ## What this list isn't
 It's not a catch-all list for things which you feel _should_ be accessibility failures but aren't.
 This is a list of our interpretation of what each WCAG 2.1 success criteria means and distilling that meaning into one or more tests.